avantgardnerio/js-upload-manager/README.md

     * Should cache things in memory to avoid continually base64 decoding
 * More refactoring
     * FIFO functionality should be extracted out into LocalStorageQueue.js
-* Pick a DI framework
-    * Move away from constructor injection
 * Update events to reflect multi-file support
     * Update UI to handle new events
 * Use a real UI framework